advis61/OracleOfDereth/README.md

 - Display the time remaining on your Buffs, House Buffs, Beers, Pages.
 - Display your current Lockpick, Life, MeleeD and Summon skill.
-- Display how many viridian essences are required to complete a VR level at your current lockpick skill.
+- Display how many Viridian Essences are required to complete a Viridian Rise level at your current lockpick skill.
 - Display your Destruction, Protection and Regen aetheria procs.

 Type `/ood` to print the version number.